jmazzola/CTFs/Internetwache CTF 2016/Reversing/Rev60 - File Checker/README.md

 Oh wow.
 It's a table!
 It's the table[i] + character and mod'ing with 0x1337 and using the character we took in from the file as an output paramater.

-So let's make a little C# script to set this up.
+So let's make a little C++ snippet to set this up.

 ```c
 void func(int i, int* v3)